JunghwanRo/log/README.md

 # To be DONE

 Read Safety Doc. \
+Update Squidbot with upper body and bottom body. \
 Implement water tank observation and use and charge of it. \
+Picture the lift force implementation. \
+Cover the ideas got from the weekend. \
 Think about what is the best way to take into account the medium while calculating the forces. \
 Prepare 1 page slide for Jan.31st. \